-ession B
+Session B

-Disputants Relationship Initiating Conflict Underlying Issues Stage of the Process Marty son Marty took the car without Marty wants more The issues have been - teenaged, asking permission, causing freedom but Ingrid laid out already and Caucasian male Ingrid to miss an feels he does not the disputants are appointment.
-He has show enough now discussing how Ingrid mother shown previous instances responsibility for this. they feel about them. - middle aged, of lack of responsibility.
-Ingrid feels taken for It ends just as they Caucasian female granted. are about to begin problem solving.
+Disputants Relationship Initiating Conflict Underlying Issues Stage of the Process Marty - teenaged, Caucasian male son Marty took the car without asking permission, causing Ingrid to miss an appointment.
+He has Marty wants more freedom but Ingrid feels he does not show enough The issues have been laid out already and the disputants are now discussing how Ingrid - middle aged, Caucasian female mother shown previous instances of lack of responsibility. responsibility for this.
+Ingrid feels taken for granted. they feel about them.
+It ends just as they are about to begin problem solving.